Bawan2001/QR-Generator/README.md

 ##  License

-This project is free to use for personal and commercial projects.
+This project is with MIT License.